-Sustainable event design is a concept whose time has come.
-So much has happened in 2020 to impact not just big ticket events like concerts and conferences BUT even simple backyard birthdays.
+The pandemic had an impact not just on big ticket events like concerts and conferences BUT even simple backyard birthdays and other micro events.

 Outdoor vs Indoor

 Recommendations for the outdoors rather than indoors means that outdoor furniture is likely to revolve around various exciting styles.

 More so in ways that guests can enjoy as they chat, eat or generally enjoy the great outdoors.

 Due to fantastic weather, events in most of Africa are held outdoors all year round.
 Presently, most people are being drawn to the great outdoors.

 If not manicured gardens, then lovely picnic spots and nature trails.